robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 def pr_eight(x,w): return (x*w).sum()
 ```

 Here we assume that `x` is the image, represented as a vector ( all the rows stacked up end to end in a single long line).
+The weights are a vector `w`.